Martinsos/learn-haskell-blog-generator/src/02-hello.md

 > [haskell.org/downloads](https://haskell.org/downloads) for instructions on how to download
 > and install a Haskell toolchain.

+COMMENT: It is unclear if we should install cabal or stack?
+On haskell.org/downloads they keep mentioning both.
+As former user of stack and now cabal user, I would probably vote for cabal, since it seems to be close to stack these days + it is more actively developed.

+COMMENT: What about the editor?
+Maybe mention VSCode as ok option to get started quickly and easily?

+COMMENT: I wonder if you should have them set up cabal project now, or relatively soon.
+Since this is a practical book, ideally buy the end of it I would be ready to create a proper Haskell project -> and if I never used cabal but just runghc, I won't be ready.
+But probably better to do it later in the book?

 ## A Haskell source file

 A Haskell source file is composed of definitions.